 ARTSFAIRFAX workshops and webinars are learning opportunities for artists, arts administrators, and arts organizations to gain new skills, knowledge, and connections to further their personal and organizational goals, and build the capacity of the arts in Fairfax County.

-ARTSFAIRFAX launches IDEA, the next WORK-SMART workshops in March 2021.
-IDEA will focus on inclusion, diversity, equity, and access.
+ArtsFairfax launches the next WORK-SMART workshops in March 2021 with a focus on inclusion, diversity, equity, and access.
 Information coming soon.

 2020 WORK-SMART SERIES

 The ARTSFAIRFAX WORK-SMART program is designed to inspire and teach best practices and innovative approaches to the business side of the arts.
 The ARTSFAIRFAX WORK-SMART workshops offered in the Spring of 2020, focused on marketing.
 Arts groups and artists learned techniques and practical strategies to increase sustainability and capacity.
 Explore the four marketing sessions to improve your marketing:

 Angela Inzerillo and James Lawson, founders of Impact Business Solutions

 Angela Inzerillo and James Lawson, Impact Business Solutions, explored planning framework, budgeting on a shoestring and marketing return on investment.
 Be sure to check out their presentation from the workshop.

 2. Audience Development & Community Engagement(April 3, 2020)

 Anneliese DeDiemar, Director of Marketing and Communications, Equipment Leasing and Finance Foundation